docker/docs/desktop/linux/index.md

 ## Docker Hub

-Select **Sign in /Create Docker ID** from the Docker Desktop menu to access your [Docker Hub](https://hub.docker.com/){: target="_blank" rel="noopener" class="_" } account.
+Select **Sign in / Create Docker ID** from the Docker Desktop menu to access your [Docker](https://hub.docker.com/){: target="_blank" rel="noopener" class="_" } account.
 Once logged in, you can access your Docker Hub repositories and organizations directly from the Docker Desktop menu.

 For more information, refer to the following [Docker Hub topics](../../docker-hub/index.md){:target="_blank" class="_"}: